 In line with our commitment to sustainability, our kiln-dried hardwood logs are sourced from a range of species through responsible woodland thinning efforts.
 This ensures that no one species of trees is unduly reduced from British woodland.

 You may receive a mixed variety of hardwood species, with Oak, Beech and Ash being common contents.
-Logs are subject to quality control, and each log is 50 cm (19.7 inches) in length and 8-20 cm (4-8 inches in diameter) allowing for a discrepancy of 10% in length.
+Logs are subject to quality control, and each log is 50 cm (19.7 inches) in length and 8-20 cm (4-8 inches in diameter) allowing for a discrepancy of 10% in length and diameter.

 Why should I choose kiln-dried logs?